jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

 ---------------

     >>-sendWith(-messagename-,-arguments-+--------------------------+--)---><
-                                         +-,-namedArguments-:-exprd-+
+                                         +-,-NAMEDARGUMENTS-:-exprd-+

 ![USE NAMED ARG](SyntaxDiagram/sd_Object_sendWith.png)

-namedArguments: can be abreviated to 1 letter (n:).
+NAMEDARGUMENTS: can be abbreviated to 1 letter (n:).

 ----------------